A Guide to Jewish Funeral Traditions: Honoring Our Loved Ones

 Jewish funeral traditions are steeped in values of dignity, community, and memory—guiding the living as they grieve, and honoring the deceased with compassion and respect.
 These customs are not just rituals; they are tools to help the bereaved remember their loved ones deeply and meaningfully.

 We were honored to speak with Rabbi Sherre Hirsch, who generously gave us her time to explore the meaning and purpose behind these traditions.
-Rabbi Hirsch is the Chief Innovation Officer of American Jewish University, Senior Rabbinic Scholar of Hillel International, Spirituality Consultant at Canyon Ranch Health Resorts, and Associate Rabbi at Sinai Temple.
+Rabbi Hirsch is currently Founder of the Collaborative.
+She has served in the past as the Chief Innovation Office of American Jewish University, Senior Rabbinic Scholar of Hillel International, Spirituality Consultant at Canyon Ranch Health Resorts, and Associate Rabbi at Sinai Temple.
 Her perspective offers deep insight into how these sacred practices help mourners navigate one of life’s most difficult journeys, and we hope they help you or someone in need.

 Core Principles of Jewish Funerals